Stability conditions in families: Fiberwise t-structures

 The following lemma, invoked above, says there are ``enough'' affine schemes of finite presentation over a quasi-separated scheme. \begin{Lem} Let $T \to S$ be a morphism of schemes with $T$ affine.
 Then $T \cong \lim T_i$ is a cofiltered limit of affine schemes $T_i$ which are of finite presentation over $S$. \end{Lem}

 \begin{proof} By \citestacks{09MV}, we can write $T = \lim T_i$ as a cofiltered limit of schemes $T_i$ of finite presentation over $S$ with affine transition morphisms.
+We show that $T_i$ is affine for all $i$ large enough, which gives the result by omitting the first few terms.
 The scheme $T_i$ is quasi-separated, being of finite presentation over the quasi-separated scheme $S$.
-Moreover, after shrinking $T_i$ we can assume $T_i$ is quasi-compact for all $i$; indeed, since $T$ is quasi-compact, this follows from \citestacks{0CUF} and \citestacks{01YX}.
-Then $T_i$ is affine for all $i$ large enough by \citestacks{01Z6}. \end{proof}
+Moreover, as $T$ is affine and thus quasi-compact, it follows from \citestacks{0CUF} and \citestacks{01YX} that after shrinking $T_i$ we can assume $T_i$ is quasi-compact for all $i$.
+But then $T_i$ is affine for all $i$ large enough by \citestacks{01Z6}. \end{proof}

 The following result will be useful later in our construction of Quot spaces. \begin{Lem} Let $\utau$ be a fiberwise collection of t-structures on $\cD$ over $S$ which universally satisfies openness of flatness.
 Let $T \to S$ be a morphism from a quasi-compact scheme with affine diagonal.
 Let $E \to F$ be a morphism of $T$-perfect and $T$-flat objects in $\rD(X_T)$.
 Then the set